woistkeller/eightyfour/README.md

 **If you wanna help**

 Keep this in mind: to understand the folders, just think like that of the actual project.
 The folders are related to the real nest, like in the app.
 I thought it was the easiest way to have a good understanding of the code.
 Now, they just look kind of weird.
-But putting them in a single folder doesn't look very good to me.
+But putting them in a single folder doesn't look very good to me, even more so when multiple components.

 Everything follows its respective documentation.
-Ex.: redux-toolkit says to put the store inside the application.
-So you'll do fine.
+You will find the Redux stuff in `src/app`, and its "slices" in `src/features`.
+The RTK api is in `src/app/api`.

+I made for each part of the project, a different file for the api.
+I wouldn't do that again😅.